gdt050579/AppCUI-rs/docs/chapter-3/event_loop.md

 * MenuEvents
 * ToolBarEvents

-This events can be implemented to receive notification on various actions that children controls are performing.
+These events can be implemented to receive notification on various actions that children controls are performing.